nbeaver/why-linux-is-better/README.rst

 including ones that don't see much use nowadays, like `Amiga file systems`_.
-It can also mount FAT and NTFS filesystems, despite Microsoft's lucrative patent licensing deals and `ongoing`_ `litigation`_ against Android manufacturers and `other companies`_ for their use of the Linux kernel's FAT drivers.
+It can also mount FAT and NTFS filesystems, despite Microsoft's lucrative patent licensing deals and `ongoing`_ `litigation`_ against Android manufacturers and `other companies`_ that use the Linux kernel's FAT drivers.

 .. _third-party software: http://www.ext2fsd.com/
 .. _almost all file systems: https://wiki.archlinux.org/index.php/file_systems